 - When you eventually sell your home in the future, you may experience a slow sale.
 Your home will have a lot of value, but they normally do not sell quickly, meaning that while your home sits on the market, you’ll still be paying the mortgage on it.

-Make Your Move Easier with Self Storage Plus
+Make Moving Easier with Self Storage Plus

 Whether you choose to rent or buy your new home, you may find yourself in between places temporarily.
 If that happens, you can rely on a self-storage facility like Self Storage Plus to keep your belongings.
 Located in the Greater Washington, DC and Baltimore area, we offer features such as climate-controlled self-storage units for your more temperature-sensitive items.
 We also have vehicle storage options if you’re a multi-car family and your temporary place only allows one vehicle.